Monday, February 28, 2011

 1-2-3 Easy Butternut Squash

-Two months ago, I would have said, "I don't eat butternut squash !"
+Two months ago, I would have said, "I don't cook butternut squash!"
+But not any more!!

-Even though I like all vegetables, I had many good reasons why I would walk by the hearty manila colored butternut squash in the market and never ever entertain the idea of purchasing one.
-Let me explain my reasons for not eating butternut squash.
+Even though I like all vegetables, I had many good reasons why I would avoid making and eating butternut squash.

 Well, my excuses are over.
 I now buy and make butternut squash for three very good new reasons.